Two essential ways to approach gender data that can accelerate inclusion in any workplace.

 2. Employee experience

 The numbers will only tell you part of the story though.
-To really accelerate gender equity in an organisation, we need to know how the workplace culture is experienced by employees of different gender identities.
-To gain a fuller picture of the barriers and opportunities for gender equity in the workplace, employee engagement survey data can be aggregated with wider HR data (on teams, process, functions) and payroll data.
-Perhaps you find that women report being overlooked for career advancing opportunities because they are under valued by their managers compared with Men.
+To really accelerate gender equity in an organization, we need to know how the workplace culture is experienced by employees of different gender identities.
+To gain a fuller picture of the barriers and opportunities for gender equity in the workplace, employee engagement survey data can be aggregated with wider HR data (on teams, processes, functions) and payroll data.
+Perhaps you find that women report being overlooked for career-advancing opportunities because they are undervalued by their managers compared with Men.

 Bringing these data sets together allows workplaces to not only assess the landscape of gender equity but also to have the evidence base you need to form strategic action plans that can drive change towards gender equity in your workplace.